Traversable Thin-shell Wormhole in the 4D Einstein-Gauss-Bonnet Theory: The thin-shell wormhole solution

 where $\tau$ is the proper time measured by a comoving observer on the wormhole throat.
-The thin-shell geometry is assumed a function of $\tau$ to study the stability of the thin-shell wormhole.
-The thin-shell spacetime $\mathcal{M}$ is not smooth at the throat $\Sigma$ and appropriate junction condition should be imposed.
-For Einstein-Gauss-Bonnet gravity in general dimension, the generalized Darmois-Israel conditions on $\Sigma$ determines the surface energy-momentum tensor $S_{ij}$ which can be expressed as \cite{Davis2002}
+The thin-shell geometry is assumed to be a function of $\tau$, which will be used as the temporal variable in studying the thin shell's mechanical stability.
+In general, the entire spacetime $\mathcal{M}$ is not smooth at the throat $\Sigma$, and an appropriate junction condition must be imposed.
+For EGB gravity of an arbitrary dimension, the generalized Darmois-Israel conditions determine the surface energy-momentum tensor $S_{ij}$ on $\Sigma$, which can be expressed as~\cite{Davis2002}

-Here the bracket means the jump across throat. $K_{mn}$ is the extrinsic curvature of the throat and its trace $K=K_{i}^{i}$.
-The divergence-free part of the Riemann tensor $P_{imnj}$ and the tensor $J_{ij}$ are given by
+Here the bracket means the jump (of the quantity inside the bracket) across the throat.
+As will be shown below, the surface energy-momentum tensor $S_{ij}$ satisfies the conservation equation $D_{i}S_{j}^{i}=0$, where $D_{i}$ is the covariant derivative on $\Sigma$. $K_{mn}$ is the extrinsic curvature of the throat, and its trace is denoted by $K=K_{i}^{i}$.
+The divergence-free parts of the Riemann tensor $P_{imnj}$ and the tensor $J_{ij}$ are given by

 and the trace $J=J_{i}^{i}$.
-Note that the tensor $P_{imnj}$ is calculated with the induced metric on the throat $\Sigma$.
-The surface energy-momentum tensor $S_{ij}$ satisfies the conservation equation $D_{i}S_{j}^{i}=0$ where $D_{i}$ is the covariant derivative on $\Sigma$.
-With the original metric (\ref{eq:metric}), we get the non-vanishing components of the surface energy-momentum tensor as
+We note that the trace of the tensor $P_{imnj}$ is calculated with respect to the induced metric on the throat $\Sigma$.
+The generalized Darmois-Israel conditions come from the boundary term.
+On the other hand, however, the regularization procedure, i.e., the equation (\ref{eq:4dlim}), is irrelevant to the boundary.
+As a result, the junction condition (\ref{eq:junction}) can be straightforwardly employed when $D=4$.
+In spherical symmetric spacetimes, the junction condition can also be derived with the help of the Gaussian normal coordinates in the vicinity of the throat, as shown in~\cite{Huang:2021bdm}.
+Nonetheless, the non-vanishing components of the surface energy-momentum tensor are found to be